ros2/demos/action_tutorials/action_tutorials_cpp/README.md

 this->client_ptr_->async_send_goal(goal_msg, send_goal_options);
 ```

+There are three types of callback functions:

-The `goal_response_callback` is called when the action server accepts or rejects the goal.
+- The `goal_response_callback` is called when the action server accepts or rejects the goal.

-The `feedback_callback` is called whenever the action server sends goal execution feedback.
+- The `feedback_callback` is called whenever the action server sends goal execution feedback.

-The `goal_result_callback` is called when the action server is finished executing the goal and returns the result of the goal which is the full or partial Fibonacci sequence.
+- The `goal_result_callback` is called when the action server is finished executing the goal and returns the result of the goal which is the full or partial Fibonacci sequence.